aarongustafson/aaron-gustafson.com/source/_posts/2015-08-07-ramblings-on-new-browser-features-interoperability-craft-and-the-future-of-the-web.markdown

 As Jake points out in his response, stagnation is not a good policy.
 Stagnation pretty much killed BlackBerry.
 It also led to a lot of developer frustration in the guise of IE 6.

 Change is not inherently bad.
 It’s pace can be quite frustrating at times, though.
-PPK certainly seems to be feeling that way about its speed now just as [Alex Russell lamented it’s plodding progress back in 2007](https://infrequently.org/2007/09/slides-from-my-standards-heresy-talk/).
+PPK certainly seems to be feeling that way about its speed now just as [Alex Russell lamented its plodding progress back in 2007](https://infrequently.org/2007/09/slides-from-my-standards-heresy-talk/).
 But when you take a step back, especially with a historical perspective, you see the changes are cyclical in many ways.
 The bandwidth issues we dealt with during the dial-up era are with us again in the form of mobile networks.
 The lessons we learned building a web for 640x480 screens are equally applicable in a world of wearables.
 And the text-based interactions we created in the very early days will serve as a template as we move boldly forward into the realm of voice-driven user experiences.

 ## Cutting Edge vs. Craft